prove-ai/observability-pipeline/docs/guides/integration-patterns.md

 ---

-**⚠️ Note:** The following integration patterns are untested and may be removed.
+**⚠️ TODO:** The following integration patterns are untested and may be removed.
 Testing and validation required.

 ---